 ActorRef.
 For example, the main class of Hello World sends messages to the

-Greeter Actor also sends a message to the
+Greeter Actor also sends a message to acknowledge it has received the greeting:

-We’ve looked at how to create actors and send messages.
+We’ve looked at how to define actor behavior and send messages.
 Now, let’s review by looking at the

 Main class in its entirety.